Is Your Property Manager Proactive or Reactive? How to Tell (Before It’s Too Late)

 Proactive Managers

-- Provide detailed entry condition reports with photos.
+Provide detailed entry condition reports complete with photos.

 Reactive Managers

-Wondering why your property’s had three different tenants in a year?
+Are you curious why your property has had three different tenants in just a year?

 Proactive Managers

-- Advise you of upcoming changes well in advance.
+Alert you of upcoming legal changes well in advance.

 Reactive Managers